LunarG/VulkanTools/BUILD.md

 Windows 7+ with additional required software packages:

-- Microsoft Visual Studio 2015 Professional or 2017 Professional.
-Note: it is possible that lesser/older versions may work, but not guaranteed.
+- Microsoft Visual Studio 2017 or 2019: it is possible that lesser/older versions may work, but not guaranteed.
 - [CMake 3.10.2](https://cmake.org/files/v3.10/cmake-3.10.2-win64-x64.zip) is recommended.
   - Tell the installer to "Add CMake to the system `PATH`" environment variable.
 - Python 3 (from https://www.python.org/downloads).
 Notes: